 Due to the high upfront financing costs of a European transport and storage network, investments carry significant risks.
 This risk leads to underinvestment in this sector currently, which constitutes a market failure.
 To induce private investment, de-risking and risk allocation mechanisms along the value chain are needed.
-Partial or full public funding along the value chain is unavoidable for market development.
-The regulatory package should therefore aim at harmonising and balancing the rules for the European CO2 T&S market.
+Partial or full public funding along the value chain is unavoidable for market development Any legislative proposal should therefore aim at harmonising and balancing the rules for the European CO2 T&S market.
 Harmonisation of the rules of risk-sharing will increase confidence in investors and accelerate the deployment of necessary infrastructure.
-Nevertheless, the EU should avoid overregulation to not inhibit project development.
-Currently, there are different forms of allocating risks for the development of T&S infrastructure in Europe.
+Nevertheless, the EU should avoid overregulation not to inhibit project development.
+Currently, there are different forms of allocating risks for the development of T&S infrastructure in Europe, which are outlined below.

 10.1.
-Regulated Assets
+Regulated assets

-The United Kingdom uses a Regulated Asset Base (RAB), through the CO2 Transport and Storage (T&S) Regulatory Investment (TRI), to allocate risks along the value chain, establishing a licensing framework that allows transport and storage companies to recover regulated revenue, including a fair return on investment, through an economic licence as well as CCfDs.
-This framework was designed by the government to support the development of first-of-a-kind CO2 transport and storage networks, critical to scaling carbon capture and storage (CCS) by 2030.
+The United Kingdom uses a Regulated Asset Base (RAB), through the CO_2 Transport and Storage (T&S) Regulatory Investment (TRI), to allocate risks along the value chain, establishing a licensing framework that allows transport and storage companies to recover regulated revenue, including a fair return on investment, through an economic licence as well as CCfDs.
+This framework was designed by the government to support the development of first-of-a-kind CO_2 transport and storage networks, critical to scaling CCS by 2030.

 By providing long-term revenue certainty and bearing a significant share of market risk, the government aims to stimulate private investment in a sector that lacks a mature customer base.
-Independent regulatory oversight ensures fairness, preventing monopolistic or anticompetitive behaviour.
-The model draws on precedents from other regulated industries, international programmes, and prior CCS consultations and competitions.
+Independent